willis81808/CardsPlus/README.md

 # Patch Notes

+### 1.8.7
+- Fixed bug where Excalibur swords could damage their owning player

 ### 1.8.6
 - Player now cannot fire when selecting a quickhack or a quickhack target
 - RAM Menu scale and visibility can now be configured from the CardsPlus mod menu (available in-game)